Kong/docs.konghq.com/app/enterprise/2.4.x/deployment/upgrades/migrations.md

 for major and minor versions differs depending on the previous version from which you are migrating:

-- Upgrading from 2.2.x to 2.3.x is a minor upgrade; however, read below for important instructions on [database migration](#migrate-db), especially for Cassandra users.
+- Upgrading from 2.3.x to 2.4.x is a minor upgrade; however, read below for important instructions on [database migration](#migrate-db), especially for Cassandra users.

 - Upgrading from from 1.x is a major upgrade.
 Follow the [Version Prerequisites](#prereqs-v).
 Be aware of any noted breaking changes as documented in the version to which you are upgrading.

-### Version prerequisites for migrating to Kong Gateway 2.3.x {#prereqs-v}
+### Version prerequisites for migrating to Kong Gateway 2.4.x {#prereqs-v}

-If you are not on {{site.ee_product_name}} 2.2.x, you must first incrementally upgrade to 2.2.x before upgrading to 2.3.x.
-Zero downtime is possible but _not_ guaranteed if you are upgrading incrementally between versions, from 0.36.x to 1.3.x to 1.5.x to 2.1.x to 2.2.x to 2.3.x.
+If you are not on {{site.ee_product_name}} 2.3.x, you must first incrementally upgrade to 2.3.x before upgrading to 2.4.x.
+Zero downtime is possible but _not_ guaranteed if you are upgrading incrementally between versions, from 0.36.x to 1.3.x to 1.5.x to 2.1.x to 2.2.x to 2.3.x to 2.4.x.
 Plan accordingly.

 * If running a version of {{site.ee_product_name}} earlier than 1.5, [migrate to 1.5](/enterprise/1.5.x/deployment/migrations/) first.